 For information on how to apply to the Ph.D. program, please see the “Admission to the M.A. and Ph.D.
 Programs” heading on the Graduate Programs homepage here.

 About the Program

-Advanced graduate classes allow students to engage with cutting-edge faculty research.
-Recent special topics course have covered: Literary Aesthetics; Transatlantic Feminist Theory; Photography and Literature; Fetishism and the 19th Century Imagination; Feminist Rhetoric of Science; Joyce and Lacan; and Queer Poetry and Poetics.
+Foundational courses provide the broad background needed for independent research, while our advanced graduate classes allow students to engage with cutting-edge faculty research.
+Recent special topics courses have covered: Literary Aesthetics; Transatlantic Feminist Theory; Photography and Literature; Fetishism and the 19th Century Imagination; Feminist Rhetoric of Science; Joyce and Lacan; and Queer Poetry and Poetics.